Force over Distance: Chapter 16

 “You?”
 Young asked.

 TJ nodded.
 “I was on the short-list for SG-14, working with Dr. Lam.
-He was the one who convinced me to apply for Icarus.”
+He convinced me to apply for Icarus.”

 “When did you figure this out?”
 Young asked.

 “A few days ago.
 During the fiasco with the communications stones.
 I discovered the devices just before ship-wide power went.
-James and I had made it back to the infirmary with Rush.
+James and I had made it to the infirmary with Rush.
 The emergency lights kicked in; I knew we’d lost main power.
 I wanted a way to monitor him.
 So badly.
-And—right as everything was going down—a wall panel opened.”
+And—right as everything went down—a wall panel opened.”

 “Anything like that ever happen before?”
 Young asked, unsettled.